What Is a Trauma Response?

 What Are the Phases of the Instinctual Trauma Response?

-- Fight: During this phase, the victim feels the need to confront the trauma.
+There are three phases of instinctual trauma response including:- Fight: During this phase, the victim feels the need to confront the trauma.
 Whether physical or emotional trauma, this response urges the victim to defend themselves.

 - Flight: In this phase, there is a strong desire to escape the experience.
 There is an urgency to seek safety.